Horse Heroes: We Will Never Forget Them

 "Their contributions were enormous and so was their suffering; the terror that these animals must have experienced is incomprehensible.
 But without their loyalty and sacrifices on a massive scale, the war's outcome - and now the world - would be very different." -- (Ret) Major General Sir Evelyn Webb-Carter, Chairman, Brooke International

 Dorothy Brooke was a compassionate woman, and she realized quickly that most of the abuse of these animals was due to ignorance rather than intentional cruelty.
 Also, she soon saw that the lives of the owners were difficult in the extreme, and that they had no resources or knowledge to provide better for their animals.
 From these twin realizations came her commitment to help both equines and their owners to find a better life.
-This value system still guides the Brooke’s work today.
+This value system still guides Brooke USA’s work today.

 "Old Bill" and The Horse Heroes Medal